SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 ### Special notes about track mapping in *iRacing*

 A special case when recording the track coordinates is *iRacing*.
 This simulator does not provide real track coordinates.
-A special algorithm is used here using the *Yaw* angle of the car combined with the current velocity, while scanning this data with a 60 Hz resolution.
-Therefore it is absolutely necessary that you drive as clean as possible during the time where the track is recorded - zypically during the first 4 laps.
-Drifting and sliding, although a lot of fun, will give you funny results.
+A special algorithm is used here using the *yaw* angle of the car combined with the current velocity, while scanning this data with a 60 Hz resolution.
+Therefore it is absolutely necessary that you drive as clean as possible during the time where the track is recorded - typically during the first 4 laps.
+Drifting and sliding, although a lot of fun, will give you very bad results.

 ## Track Automations